 Complete the Transfer

 Complete the transfer by connecting the caller with the other person or department.
 Remember to end your connection by hanging up the phone or disconnecting your headset.
-Because phone systems can be complicated, especially in big companies, you want to ensure you've fully disconnected yourself from the call.
+Because phone systems can be complicated, especially in big companies, you want to ensure you've entirely disconnected yourself from the call.
 If you're new to the job, it pays to experiment a few times with a colleague before actually transferring a call.

 There are several reasons for ending a call once you're engaged with the caller.
 However, whatever reason you have, no matter how legitimate, you must disengage in a professional manner.
 The most common reason for ending a call is that you've come across a long-winded talker—someone who will consume too much of your time and prevent you from going about your business.

 Another less common reason is that the caller is using abusive, threatening, or vulgar language.
 Unfortunately, people with anger management problems feel they can vent their hostility on strangers, especially those in the service industry or a service position.
 Consult your company's policy and procedures on how to handle this type of situation to avoid any legal ramifications.
 And remember, it's always better to put the caller on hold while you seek advice than to say something you might regret later.